 The answer to that is no. Despite her semantics, Dr. Mofokeng’s claims are directly refuted by how the term “sex worker” is defined.
-Written in an official HIV study by none other than WHO themselves, sex work is deemed, “the provision of sexual services for money or goods.”
+Written in an official HIV study by none other than WHO themselves, sex work is deemed “the provision of sexual services for money or goods.”
 This, according to the study, includes “clients (usually men),” third parties that arrange for these commercial sex acts to occur (i.e., pimps), and workers that perform literal sexual acts in exchange for money.
 Although WHO calls for the decriminalization of sex work as well (as Mofokeng points out), nowhere does its study mention sex work including such professions as “sexual health doctors” or even “gynecologists.”

 Does Dr. Mofokeng specialize in sexual health?
 Sure.
 But she is first and foremost a medical professional, someone who chose to study and pursue that particular career path through what was undoubtedly years of hard work and schooling.
-Claiming that she is also a sex worker is not only grossly inaccurate but incredibly privileged.
+Claiming that she is also a sex worker is not only grossly inaccurate but also incredibly privileged.
 She had a choice in what she wanted to do; most (if not all) full-time sex workers don’t.
 For them, it’s a last resort or the result of being trafficked.

 Dr. Mofokeng had a choice in what she wanted to do; most (if not all) full-time sex workers don’t.
 For them, it’s a last resort or the result of being trafficked.

 Of course, that doesn’t stop it from being touted as a brazen cause for a vocal sect of modern-day feminists.
-Many, like Mofokeng, declare that sex workers’ rights are a feminist issue under the guise of being “pro-women,” Women should have as much sex as they like, some claim, and that includes whether or not price tags are involved.
+Many, like Mofokeng, declare that sex workers’ rights are a feminist issue under the guise of being “pro-women.”
+Women should have as much sex as they like, some claim, and that includes whether or not price tags are involved.
 If you’re against that, well, you’re just as bad as that old misogynistic patriarchy.

 The same goes for New Zealand.
 A similar study conducted as early as 2004 states that “the confusion caused by organizations that oppose trafficking but at the same time promote prostitution” has caused more harm than good.
-Canadian-based feminist journal, The Feminist Current, even exposed how many within pro-decriminalization groups actually muffled public attention towards the murders of numerous New Zealand prostitutes that failed to align with their agenda.
+Canadian-based feminist journal, The Feminist Current, even exposed how many within pro-decriminalization groups actually muffled public attention towards the murders of numerous New Zealand prostitutes because it failed to align with their agenda.
 It is also important to note that the article’s own claims of Sweden having “not one” murder is based upon inconclusive data as well.

 The confusion caused by organizations that oppose trafficking but at the same time promote prostitution has caused more harm than good.